sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-11_the-pauranic-testimony-and-some-time-lines-in-hindu-tradition.md

 +++
-title = "The Pauranic testimony and some time lines in Hinduxa0tradition"
+title = "The Pauranic testimony and some time lines in Hindu tradition"

 +++
 I believe that despite all the noise on the topics the purANas are at